Homework 4 - The Sand Class

 to Sand(<x>,<y>)

-.
-We can acheive this by using another dunder attribute called __name__
+can achieve this by using another dunder attribute called __name__

 .